-What is work-related violence?
+What is work-related violence and aggression?

 - biting, spitting, scratching, hitting, kicking

 - throwing objects